 And if you can do a great job of providing a service better than other businesses, while having a modern client portal, it can greatly improve your chances of maintaining and acquiring new clients.

 Not every customer portal software is created equal.
-Finding the right client portal tool is going to look different for each business.
+Finding the right cloud-based client portal tool is going to look different for each business.

 Are you a freelancer, agency, startup, or all of the above?
 Knowing the type of business you operate, and the business model (hourly billing, project billing, monthly subscription, etc.) you have, is going to help you determine which platform to use.

 Let’s go over a few things you should consider before choosing a customer portal software.

 Communication is everything in service-based businesses.
 Besides just a way to message and email clients, you need to also communicate with reporting dashboards, task statuses, and a few other things.

 Here are some key client portal features you should look for: